PrefectHQ/prefect/docs/tutorials/task-retries.md

         return r.text
 ```

-To combine the Tasks into a Flow and specify the appropriate dependencies, we use the Flow class as a `contextmanager` with the optional `name` keyword and proceed to simply call the Tasks as functions in the natural way.
-Note that no computation will be executed until we call the Flow's `run` method.
+To combine the tasks into a flow and specify the appropriate dependencies, we use the `Flow` class as a `contextmanager` with the optional `name` keyword and proceed to simply call the tasks as functions in the natural way.
+Note that no computation will be executed until we call the `Flow.run` method.

 ```python